JosephLai241/URS/README.md

 You can export to raw format by including the `--raw` flag. `-raw` will also be appended to the end of the file name.

-Exported files will be saved to the `comments` directory.

 ## Livestreaming Reddit via PRAW

 These tools may be used to livestream comments or submissions submitted within Subreddits or by Redditors.